ShivamThakur7667/DevTinder/homework.md

 -> Create userSchema method to getJWT()
 -> Create userSchema method to comparePassword(passwordInputByUser)

-# Diving into the API's and Express Router
+# DIVING INTO THE API's AND EXPRESS ROUTER

 -> Explore tinder APIs
 -> Create a list of all API you can think of in Dev Tinder